cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 instead, but `PROOFS` MUST be set to at least `3`.
 Breaking robustness for `PROOFS == 2` is feasible, if impractical; but `PROOFS == 1` is completely broken for such a small field.

+## Choosing the Number of Aggregators {#num-aggregators}

+Two Aggregators are required for privacy in our threat model, but some (V)DAFs, including Prio3 ({{prio3}}), allow for any number of Aggregators, only one of which needs to be trusted in order for the computation to be private.
+To hedge against corruptions that happen during the course of the attack, deployments may consider involving more than two Aggregators as described for example in
+{{star-topo}}.
+Note however that some schemes are not compatible with this mode of operation, such as Poplar1.

 # IANA Considerations